 Generative Grammar (GG) is the study of linguistic capacity as a component of human cognition.
 Its point of departure is Descartes' observation that "there are no men so dull-witted or stupid [...] that they are incapable of arranging various words together and forming an utterance from them in order to make their thoughts understood; whereas there is no other animal, however perfect and well endowed it may be, that can do the same" (Discours de la méthode, 1662).
-Studies in comparative cognition over the last decades vindicate Decartes' insight: only humans appear to possess a mental grammar-an "I-language," or internal-individual language system-that permits the composition of infinitely many meaningful expressions from a finite stock of discrete units (Hauser et al. 2002; Anderson 2004; Chomsky 2012a, 2017a).
+Studies in comparative cognition over the last decades vindicate Descartes' insight: only humans appear to possess a mental grammar-an "I-language," or internal-individual language system-that permits the composition of infinitely many meaningful expressions from a finite stock of discrete units (Hauser et al. 2002; Anderson 2004; Chomsky 2012a, 2017).

 The term Universal Grammar (UG) is a label for this striking difference in cognitive capacity between "us and them."
-As such, UG is the research topic of GG: what is it, and how did it evolve in us?
-While we may never find a satisfying answer to the latter question, any theory of UG seeking to address the former must meet a criterion of evolvability: any mechanisms and primitives ascribed to UG rather than derived from independent factors must plausibly have emerged in what appears to have been a unique and relatively sudden event on the evolutionary timescale (Bolhuis et al. 2014; Berwick & Chomsky 2016).
+As such, UG is the research topic of GG: what is it, and how did it evolve in our species?
+While we may never find a satisfying answer to the latter question, any theory of UG must meet a criterion of evolvability: the mechanisms and primitives ascribed to UG (as opposed to deriving from independent factors) must be sufficiently sparse to plausibly have emerged as a result of what appears to have been a unique, recent, and relatively sudden event on the evolutionary timescale (Bolhuis et al. 2014; Berwick & Chomsky 2016).